Records and Information Management at USQ

-All University employees, contractors and consultants are personally responsible for the records created, received and maintained by them in the performance of their duties and under their control, including the disposal of University records and information.
+University employees, contractors and consultants are personally responsible for the records and information, created or received by them, in the performance of their duties and under their control, including the disposal of University records and information.

-The intentional unauthorised disposal of a USQ record constitutes a breach of section 13 of the Public Records Act 2002 (Qld).
+The intentional unauthorised disposal of a University record constitutes a breach of section 13 of the Public Records Act 2002 (Qld).
 Financial penalties for infringements may apply.

 University record checklist

-If unsure whether an item (object) is a USQ record, apply the questions below:
+If unsure whether an item (object) is a University record, apply the questions below:

-- Does it form part of a USQ function, activity or transaction?
+- Does it form part of a University function, activity or transaction?

 - Does it add value or support to an existing document (record)?